kazmer97/accelerated-intelligent-document-processing-on-aws/lib/idp_common_pkg/idp_common/extraction/README.md

 # IDP Extraction Module

 This module provides functionality for extracting structured information from document sections using LLMs with support for few-shot example prompting to improve accuracy.

+<<<<<<< HEAD

 ## Overview

+======= This directory contains example scripts demonstrating the differences between agentic and regular extraction approaches in the IDP system.

+> > > > > > > e9314b6b (Unified formatting for YAML, MD, JSON)

 The extraction module is designed to process document sections, extract key information based on configured attributes, and return structured results.
 It supports multimodal extraction using both text and images, and can leverage concrete examples to improve extraction accuracy and consistency.

 ## Components

 - **ExtractionService**: Main service class for performing extractions with few-shot example support
 - **Models**: Data classes for extraction results

 ## Usage

 The ExtractionService uses a Document-based approach which simplifies integration with the entire IDP pipeline:

 ```python
 from idp_common import get_config